transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsCauses}

 Use the following steps to [configure anchor peers on your channel](/docs/services/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).
+Also, you should verify that you are submitting the transactions against the correct channel and organization msp id.
 {: tsResolve}

 ## Why are my node operations failing after I create my peer or ordering service?